Val Peat

-Valerie Peat (30 April 1947 - 14 May 1997) was a British international sprinter who competed at the Olympic Games.
+Valerie Peat, née Valerie Wild, (30 April 1947 - 14 May 1997) was a British international sprinter who competed at the Olympic Games.

 Biography

 Peat became both the national 100 metres champion and national 200 metres champion after winning the British WAAA Championships titles at the 1968 WAAA Championships.

 Later that year at the 1968 Olympic Games in Mexico City, Peat represented Great Britain in the women's 100 metres at the 1968 Summer Olympics.

 Peat represented England and won a silver medal in the 4 x 100 metres relay, at the 1970 British Commonwealth Games in Edinburgh, Scotland.